-The most common bacteria that cause cellulitis are beta-hemolytic streptococci (groups A, B, C, G, and F).
+The most common bacteria cause cellulitis is beta-hemolytic streptococci (groups A, B, C, G, and F).

 Cellulitis can occur from a dog or cat bite or scratch.
-The causative organism is Pasteurella multocida bacteria.
+The causative organism is Pasteurella multicide bacteria.
 It has a short incubation period of only four to 24 hours.